-Getting a hitch on your ride opens up some excellent options for hauling gear on trips or pulling loads for work and hobbies.
+Getting a hitch on your ride opens up some excellent options for hauling gear on trips, pulling loads for work and hobbies or transporting vehicles like RVs, motorcycles, cars, and boats.
 But before you jump on the hitch train, it’s good to know roughly what it might set you back cash-wise.

 The price to strap on a hitch depends on a few things, like your car model and what style you pick.
 Even though costs can vary a tad, we will clue you in on the usual expenses for securely locking a hitch onto your set of wheels so you know how much to install a hitch.
 So, let’s get started: